Degrassi season 12: Reception

 A writer for AfterElton gave the summer block a positive review, saying that it "has easily been the best-written run of Degrassi episodes in several seasons."
 At the 44th NAACP Image Awards, Degrassi was nominated for an award in "Outstanding Children's Program".
 At the 1st Canadian Screen Awards director Phil Earnshaw received an award for "Best Direction in a Children’s or Youth Program or Series" for the episode "Scream" Part Two.
 In addition, Dylan Everett and Aislinn Paul were both nominated for "Best Performance in a Children's or Youth Program or Series" for their performances in "Rusty Cage" Part Two and "Waterfalls" Part Two respectively, also nominated were two performances from season 11, and winner, and fellow Degrassi actress, Melinda Shankar for her performance in How to be Indie.

 Degrassi was nominated for a GLAAD Media Award in the Outstanding Drama Series category, alongside Grey's Anatomy, The L.A.
 Complex, True Blood, and winner Smash.
 These awards, honour works that fairly and accurately represent the LGBT community and issues.
 At the 17th Annual PRISM Awards, Degrassi received an award in the Teen Program category for their portrayal of "drug, alcohol and tobacco use and addiction, as well as mental health issues".

 Episodes

 The first run, of 20 episodes, aired in July and August 2012, for a total of five weeks.
-Except for the summe finale, this season again aired episodes on the same nights in Canada and the United States.
+Except for the summer finale, this season again aired episodes on the same nights in Canada and the United States.
 Three one-hour specials aired, the fall finale, another three weeks later, and the finale three weeks before season 13.
 The opening credits were revised twice this season, to reflect the changing cast, Sam Earle was removed in the 15th episode, and Dylan Everett was removed in the 33rd episode.